NEW REPORT AVAILABLE: Slocan Valley Cannabis Synopsis [PDF - 692 KB]

-For an associated fee of $50, applicants can request a 'Comfort Letter' or 'Property Letter' that will outline the applicable zoning, adjacent zoning and building code requirements for the purposes of their licensing and will copy such letters to the Local Government Official or Local Area Director, Regional Fire and Emergency Services and Police Services as proof of notification to these authorities.
+For an associated fee of $50, applicants can request a 'Property Letter' that will outline the applicable zoning, adjacent zoning and building code requirements for the purposes of their licensing and will copy such letters to the Local Government Official or Local Area Director, Regional Fire and Emergency Services and Police Services as proof of notification to these authorities.

 What is the process for notifcation to Local Government for my Cannabis Retail license application?

 If you are making application to the Provincial Liquor and Cannabis Regulations Branch for a Cannabis Retail License, your application should be submitted directly to the LCRB.
 The Regional District will be notified following reciept of your application and will follow the Procedures and Process as adopted by the RDCK Board.
 There is an associated fee of $500 to cover the anticipated costs for community notification as part of the Provincial requirements for such applications.
 More detailed information is available below under the heading Liquor and Cannabis Retail Sales Licensing Process.